A Regularized Conditional GAN for Posterior Sampling in Image Recovery Problems: Abstract

 \section{Abstract}

-In image recovery problems, one seeks to reconstruct an image from distorted, incomplete, and/or noise-corrupted measurements.
+In image recovery problems, one seeks to infer an image from distorted, incomplete, and/or noise-corrupted measurements.
 Such problems arise in magnetic resonance imaging (MRI), computed tomography, deblurring, super-resolution, inpainting, phase retrieval, image-to-image translation, and other applications.
-Given a training set of signal/measurement pairs, we design a method to generate posterior samples rapidly and accurately.
-In particular, we propose a regularized conditional Wasserstein GAN that generates dozens of high-quality posterior samples per second.
+Given a training set of signal/measurement pairs, we seek to do more than just produce one good image estimate.
+Rather, we aim to rapidly and accurately sample from the posterior distribution.
+To do this, we propose a regularized conditional Wasserstein GAN that generates dozens of high-quality posterior samples per second.
 Our regularization comprises an $\ell_1$ penalty and an adaptively weighted standard-deviation reward.
 Using quantitative evaluation metrics like conditional Fr\'{e}chet inception distance, we demonstrate that our method produces state-of-the-art posterior samples in both multicoil MRI and large-scale inpainting applications.
+The code for our model can be found here: \url{https://github.com/matt-bendel/rcGAN}.